techdivision/import-docs/02.getting-started/02.usage/docs.md

 This will help developers to test imports with partially invalid CSV files which do **NOT** break data consistency.

+> To improve performance, up from version 3.6.0 metadata that allows to retrace above artefacts where the field data has been originated in is only available in debug mode.
+In production mode, exceptions will now only contain name and line number of the actual artefact.

 ### Running Parallel Imports

 To avoid unwanted behaviour, only one import process can be started at a time.
 To make sure, that only one process is running, a PID file in the system's temporary directory (`sys_get_temp_dir()`) is created which contains the UUID of the actual import process.
 After the import process has been finished, the file will be deleted and a new process can be started.